Guide to Visiting Taipei, Taiwan for the First Time

 Why’s it better to pick up a SIM card inside Taoyuan Airport?

-If I bought my SIM card at the airport I would’ve saved some cash.
-So pick up that SIM card at Taoyuan Airport so you’ll get the exact plan you need for the duration of your stay.
+If I bought my SIM card at the airport, I would’ve saved some cash.
+Pick up that SIM card at Taoyuan Airport to get the exact plan you need for your stay.

-Here are 2 Taiwanese Telecom Companies in Taoyuan Airport I recommend located on the arrival hall:
+Here are 2 Taiwanese Telecom Companies in Taoyuan Airport, I recommend, located in the arrival hall:

 1. Chunghwa Telecom